One in three would prefer to wait for another vaccine

-People under 65 in Germany cannot initially be vaccinated with BioNTech and Moderna – only with the less effective vaccine from AstraZeneca.
+People under 65 in Germany cannot initially be vaccinated with Biontech and Moderna – only with the less effective vaccine from Astrazeneca.
 A survey now shows that almost every second person prefers to wait to get one of the more sought-after vaccines.
-Even before it was approved within the EU, the corona vaccine from the British-Swedish pharmaceutical company AstraZeneca had the image of the second best solution:
+Even before approval within the EU, the corona vaccine from the British-Swedish pharmaceutical company AstraZeneca had the image of the second best solution.

-The effectiveness, which was shown relatively early in the approval studies, was good at around 70 percent, but not as good as the competing products from BioNTech and Moderna.
-When there were false reports that AstraZeneca would only achieve an effectiveness of eight percent in older people, this damaged the image even more.
-And apparently sustainable:
+The effectiveness, which was shown relatively early in the approval studies, was good at around 70 percent, but not as good as the competing products from Biontech and Moderna.
+When there were false reports that Astrazeneca would only achieve an effectiveness of eight percent in older people, this also damaged the image.

-There seems to be a great deal of skepticism among medical staff, who for the most part apparently prefer not to be vaccinated against Corona at all than with AstraZeneca.
+And apparently sustainable: there seems to be a great deal of skepticism among medical staff, who for the most part apparently prefer not to be vaccinated against corona at all than with Astrazeneca.
 A trend that is also reflected in the general population, as a Civey survey on behalf of Tagesspiegel Background shows.

-According to the, only a third of those under 65 are currently determined to get vaccinated with AstraZeneca – and not wait until BioNTech or Moderna is available to them.
+According to the, only a third of under 65-year-olds are currently determined to get vaccinated with Astrazeneca – and not wait until Biontech or Moderna is available for them.

-According to the current Corona Vaccination Ordinance of the Federal Ministry of Health, people under 65 should initially be vaccinated with AstraZeneca, while older people should be vaccinated with BioNTech or Moderna.
-This goes back to a recommendation of the Standing Vaccination Commission, which, due to a lack of data, does not see sufficient evidence that AstraZeneca works in the same way in older people as it does in all other people – the European approval authority came to the opposite conclusion.
+According to the current Corona vaccination ordinance of the Federal Ministry of Health, people under 65 should initially be vaccinated with Astrazeneca, while older people should be vaccinated with Biontech or Moderna.
+This goes back to a recommendation by the Standing Vaccination Commission, which, due to a lack of data, does not see sufficient evidence that Astrazeneca works in the same way in older people as it does in all other people – the European approval authority came to the opposite conclusion.

 [Wenn Sie alle aktuellen Entwicklungen zur Coronavirus-Pandemie live auf Ihr Handy haben wollen, empfehlen wir Ihnen unsere App, die Sie hier für Apple- und Android-Geräte herunterladen können.]

-However, according to the ordinance, the factual exclusion of BioNTech and Moderna for under 65-year-olds only applies to the highest priority level: According to the regulation, AstraZeneca should be given to over 65-year-olds “primarily”.
+However, according to the regulation, the factual exclusion of Biontech and Moderna for under 65-year-olds only applies to the highest priority level: According to the regulation, Astrazeneca should be given to over 65-year-olds “primarily”.
 However, if there is a further shortage of the mRNA vaccines, this can also apply to the further priority levels.
-There is currently no right to choose a vaccine – especially since in a later phase of the vaccination campaign in general practitioners’ practices, AstraZeneca or other vaccines that have been approved up to that point and are easier to store can be vaccinated.
+There is currently no right to choose a vaccine – especially since in a later phase of the vaccination campaign in general practitioners’ practices, Astrazeneca or other vaccines that have been approved up to that point and are easier to store may be vaccinated.

 There is no right to vote for a vaccine